heikkikoodaa/twitch-chat-bot/README.md

 If a raffle is going on, a user can join it with this command.

 !startraffle
-Start a raffle.
+Starts a raffle.
 This must be used first before anyone can join.
-Currently the code explicitly tests if the user inputting this is me, but I'll change that so that it checks wheter the user is an admin.
+Currently the code explicitly tests if the user is me, but I'll change that so that it checks whether the user is a moderator.

 !stopraffle
 Stops the ongoing raffle and randomly selects a winner from the participants.
 They are instructed to contact the streamer to get the prize.